A story about a man and his records

 Perhaps some crazy music-loving billionaire out there wants to acquire it.
 If you’re listening – this is your call to action!
 Buy it, preserve it, and maintain this historical and cultural treasure.

 In any case, an individual named Sean Dunne has created a documentary about it called “The Archive”.
 It is a must watch.
-Below is a short video describing the documentary:
+Short video describing the documentary.

-And here it is in it’s entirety (you can click on the arrows it to see it full screen).
+And here is video in it’s entirety (you can click on the arrows it to see it full screen).

 Oh, the first record he ever bought?
 It was a 45 rpm Frankie Lane song.